qinjinjia/ec601_Code-Review/Code Review by Qinjin Jia/Code Reivew by Qinjin Jia.md

  :new_moon: The Github Repository of the Project **[Go & Meet](https://github.com/kev5/Go-Meet)** is abundant and **there is a ReadMe file in the repository, which is perfect**.

- :waxing_crescent_moon: GitHub file structure and directory structure and if it is clearly understandable.
+ :waxing_crescent_moon: However, there are many files in the Repository and GitHub file structure and directory structure is not clearly understandable.
+It seems that it is because the project is still under development.

  :first_quarter_moon:
 ##